stevehanson/dotfiles/README.md

 This script is idempotent, so it can be modified and run again as needed.
 After the laptop script finishes, continue setting up the dotfiles, according to the instructions.
-The Mac key repeat changes from [laptop.local](laptop.local) may require a restart before they take effect.
+Some changes from the script, like [the Mac key repeat changes](laptop#L175), may require a restart before they take effect.

-## Dotfiles Installation
+## Install dotfiles

 Set zsh as your login shell: